MinaMatta98/suckless-dwm-blue/README.md

 **All credits for the icons go to the abovementioned author**

 ### GTK theme installation
+Prior to installing the theme, ensure that locale is set to UTF-8.
+For example, I have the following uncommented in my /etc/locale.gen:
+<pre>en_AU.UTF-8 UTF-8</pre>
+For Arch, this can be activated by inputting the following command:
+<pre>locale-gen</pre>

 From the main folder ($HOME/suckless-dwm-blue/), install the GKT theme by inputting the following terminal command:
 <pre>./Layan-gtk-theme/install.sh</pre>
 If the command could not execute, then do the following: